JackaZhai/TrafficAudio/README.md

 ## Vehicle Audio Sample Extraction
-This Python script is designed to extract specific audio segments from a stereo WAV file based on information provided in a CSV file.
+This Python code "Veh_Maker.py" (available in the repository) is designed to extract vehicle audio segments from a stereo WAV file based on information provided in a CSV file.
 Each row in the CSV contains details such as the time (centered in minutes and seconds) around which the audio should be extracted, along with additional metadata like vehicle type, direction, and status.
 The script reads this information and then extracts and saves audio segments from the WAV file as new stereo audio files.
 The filenames for these files are dynamically constructed from the metadata, allowing easy identification and organization.

 The script utilizes several key libraries: librosa for loading and manipulating the audio files, soundfile for saving the extracted audio segments, csv for reading the CSV file containing segment extraction information, and numpy for handling numerical operations like stacking the left and right audio channels.